collapsed-stacks/startups/questions/1894/task-project-management-software-for-40-people.md

 - tagged: `team`, `management`, `project-management`
 - score: 3

-<p>I have a 40 member team working on diverse projects.
-Right now, it has become very difficult to manage each one of them and get maximum productivity out of them.</p>
+I have a 40 member team working on diverse projects.
+Right now, it has become very difficult to manage each one of them and get maximum productivity out of them.

-<p>Need a task and project management software for 40+ members where we can allot targets and tasks to each person as well have group deadlines.</p>
+Need a task and project management software for 40+ members where we can allot targets and tasks to each person as well have group deadlines.

-<p><strong>More Info</strong>
+**More Info**
 I want a low cost option as I dont have a very high budget.
-Also something which people find easy to use as a lot of staff are creative people who won't understand complex UI.</p>
+Also something which people find easy to use as a lot of staff are creative people who won't understand complex UI.

-<p>Which programs can you recommend for this purpose?</p>
+Which programs can you recommend for this purpose?

-<p>Thanks!</p>
+Thanks!

 ## Answer 1895